-Food Contact Substance: Polymer of dimethyl terephthalate, 1,4-cyclohexanedimethanol, and 2,2,4,4-tetramethyl-1,3- cyclobutanediol (CAS Reg.
-No. 261716-94-3) containing repeat units consisting of terephthalate esters of 2,2,4,4-tetramethyl-1,3-cyclobutanediol at up to 40 mole percent (expressed as mole percent of the glycol component of the finished copolyesters) and 1,4- cyclohexanedimethanol at no less than 60 mole percent, and, optionally, ≤0.5 percent (by weight of the finished resin) timellitic anhydride (CAS Reg.
-No.

-552-30-7) as a branching agent.
-REPLACES FCN 729

-Notifier: Eastman Chemical Company

-Manufacturer/Supplier: Eastman Chemical Company

-Intended Use: The FCS will be used as a component of repeat-use food-contact articles.

-Limitations/Specifications: The FCS may be used in contact with all food types at temperatures up to and including 100°C.

-Effective Date: Apr 9, 2011
+What does this FCN tell us?
+FCN No. 1041 Eastman Chemical Company This FCN is specific to Eastman Chemical Company and will only customers.
+Other manufacturers must submit their own FCN for the sam apply to their product.
+If a manufacturer is producing the same product, they must apply for their own FCN.
+Food Contact Substance: Notifier: Polymer of dimethyl terephthalate, 1,4-cyclohexanedimethanol, and 2,2,4,4-tetramethyl-1,3- cyclobutanediol (CAS Reg.
+No. 261716-94-3) containing repeat units consisting of terephthalate esters of 2,2,4,4-tetramethyl-1,3-cyclobutanediol at up to 40 mole percent (expressed as mole percent of the glycol component of the finished copolyesters) and 1,4- cyclohexanedimethanol at no less than 60 mole percent, and, optionally, ≤0.5 percent (by weight of the finished resin) trimellitic anhydride (CAS Reg.
+No. 552-30-7) as a branching agent.
+REPLACES FCN 729 Eastman Chemical Company This material can be used as a component of repeated use food contact article for all food types at temperatures up to and including 100°C. Manufacturer/Supplier: Intended Use: Limitations/Specifications: Effective Date: National Environmental Policy Act (NEPA) Submission: FDA Decision: Eastman Chemical Company The FCS will be used as a component of repeat-use food-contact articles.
+The FCS may be used in contact with all food types at temperatures up to and including 100°C. Apr 9, 2011 Categorical Exclusion 25.32(i) Categorical Exclusion Memo